 You should test not only the interface, but also gauge the general speed and reliability of that app or mobile site.
 Betfair is an excellent example of a site with one of Australia’s best betting apps of 2021 for iOS and Android phones and tablets.

 As with betting markets, it doesn’t necessarily matter how many payment methods a bookmaker has.
 What matters is that they have the methods you want to use.

 If you’re content to simply use a debit card, this shouldn’t be a problem.
 If you want to use something like PayPal though, be sure to find a site which supports eWallets too.

 Let’s make something clear up front.
-As in other countries, there is significant variety in the number of payment methods you’ll be offered between different Australian betting sites.
+As in other countries, there is significant variety in the number of payment methods you’ll be offered between different Australian online betting sites.
 The biggest names around will offer you plenty of choice, for both depositing and withdrawing.
-At Bet365 for example, you have a mighty 13 different options available to you.
-At lesser-known bookies, this might shrink down to barely one or two, like debit card and bank transfer.
+Below we outline some of the most commonly accepted payment methods.

-In most countries where betting is legal, and particularly in the UK, welcome offers are incredibly important.
+In most countries where betting is legal, welcome offers are incredibly important.
 They’re one of the main reasons why punters pick one bookie over another, and form the foundation of several popular wagering strategies, including risk-free matched betting.

 Unfortunately, Australian punters are dealt a bad hand here.
 In 2019, the government actually banned sportsbooks from providing welcome offers for new customers.
 The intentions behind this policy were admirable.
 It was done to avoid tempting those with potential gambling problems.
 For those without such issues though, it’s obviously a major blow.